Exploring the emergence of the female action hero with Kathryn Bigelow’s quietly influential cop thriller

 Perhaps the most relevant character emblematic of such a transition is The Terminator‘s Sarah Connor.
 In the original movie, Connor is a put-upon waitress with no real goals or ambitions until a fated meeting with Arnold Schwarzenegger’s colossal Cyberdyne Systems Series 800 Terminator alters her destiny irrevocably.
 Six years later, Arnie would return as a reprogrammed T-800 sent back in time to help Connor and son John, who would one day grow to be the leader of the human resistance.
 1991‘s Sarah is a completely different entity: muscular, battle-hardened and aloof to her male captors as a patient in a maximum security psychiatric ward.
 Rather than fleeing the T-800, this time Sarah becomes his leader.
 She even exhibits some of the war-hungry irrationality usually reserved for the opposite sex, sneaking off to assassinate a family man who will unwittingly contribute to the end of life on Earth.
 It’s only fitting that the industry’s most successful action hero plays second fiddle in a narrative sense.

 Turner’s role in the family unit could easily be read as lesbian subtext, her ‘male’ choices seen as a blot on traditional family values.
 She has a boyish haircut, is frowned upon for her masculine tendencies, and has no qualms about challenging her father’s hypocritical stature as the responsible head of the household.
 Smartly, Bigelow doesn’t paint the Turner patriarch as nasty or vindictive.
 He isn’t crucified as an emblem of feminist advancement.
-He’s simply a human being with human flaws, Megan becoming the mediator and the voice of reason.
-When Turner’s friend attempts to set her up with a male acquaintance named Howard, the man recoils when he discovers her chosen profession.
-Her ‘male’ position leaves him feeling disempowered, his immediate attraction to her dwindling as if it were little more than an illusion, a witch’s spell that had temporarily bamboozled him.
+He’s simply a human being with human flaws, Megan becoming the mediator and voice of reason.
+When Turner’s friend attempts to set her up with a male acquaintance named Howard, the man recoils after discovering her chosen profession.
+Her ‘male’ position leaves him feeling disempowered, his immediate attraction to her dwindling as if it were little more than an illusion, a witch’s spell that had left him temporarily bamboozled.
 Longstanding rumours that Curtis was born a hermaphrodite, however spurious, also makes her inspired casting for such a role, the actress giving a truly inspired performance.

 You’re a good-looking woman; I mean, beautiful, in fact.
 Why would you want to become a cop?Howard